LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 ### Classes

-This package provides the following classes that help with writing logs along with a id:
+This package provides the following classes that help with writing logs along with an id:

 #### `EventIdLogger`